-In this month’s Tread Lightly article we’re taking a closer look at the issue of derelict docks.
-This has been a growing problem in the last few years, and we expect more docks will wash up on our shores in the future.
+This article provides a description of the ongoing problem of derelict docks, and a record of docks the community has been left to deal with in past years.
+Derelict docks have been a growing problem in the last few years, and we expect more docks will wash up on our shores in the future.
 Climatologists are predicting an increase in the frequency and severity of winter storms, and many of the docks in the Salish Sea will reach their end of life in the coming years.
 In this article we will describe what has happened with the four docks that have washed ashore recently on Mayne Island.
 We hope these examples will encourage dock owners to maintain and properly dispose of dock infrastructure, and raise awareness about the current lack of government support for derelict dock cleanup.

 Piggott Bay Beach July 2017